 Some of the issues that affect thatch roofs are:

 - The natural degrading of the thatch over time

 - Inadequate thickness or compacting of the thatch when it is installed

-- Overhanging trees and shady settings
+- Overhanging trees and shady areas

 - Humid climates

-- Incorrectly installed or blocked drainage valleys
+- Incorrectly fitted or blocked drainage valleys

-- Extreme weather (often wind or hail)
+- Extreme weather like wind or hail

 - Bird and monkey damage

 We can address these issues and help you to understand the best care for your thatched roof.